 A T E L I E R A Ï C H A A B B A D I for fashion, design, research, social practice • info [at] aichaabbadi.com

-The communal area of a former hotel converted into temporary refugee housing is transformed into a pop-up open sewing lab on a weekly basis.
+The communal area of a former hotel converted into temporary refugee housing was transformed into a pop-up open sewing lab on a weekly basis.

-Set up for use by inhabitants of the building, people from all ages participate.
-Children have used it to learn sewing basics and make small gifts for friends and classmates, while adults use the lab to alter old and donated garments for a better fit.
+Set up for use by inhabitants of the building, people from all ages participated.
+Children have used it to learn sewing basics and make small gifts for friends and classmates, while adults used the lab to alter old and donated garments for a better fit.

-The lab is also an opportunity for social exchange in the communal area of the building, overcoming age and language barriers.
-Participants are made aware of other communal activities as well as shared spaces and open workshops in the neighbourhood, to promote more exchange between longterm and shortterm inhabitants, old and new neighbours of Moabit.
+The lab became an opportunity for social exchange in the communal area of the building, overcoming age and language barriers.
+Participants were made aware of other communal activities as well as shared spaces and open workshops in the neighbourhood, to promote more exchange between longterm and shortterm inhabitants, old and new neighbours of Moabit.

-While the pop-up lab is paused due to the current situation, the project maintains its relations with the housing through production of washable face masks during individual shifts in an external workshop.
+As the pop-up lab was paused due to Coronavirus measures, the project maintained its relations with the housing through production of washable face masks during individual shifts in an external workshop.
 The masks were distributed ahead of regulations prescribing masks in shops and public transport.